2023 Lightspeed Restaurant Review: Best POS for Growing Restaurants

 Looking for more restaurant software?

-Lightspeed Restaurant has added a slew of advanced features in the past two years.
-This all-in-one system became a super-system when it absorbed other popular POS systems Upserve and ShopKeep.
-These acquisitions added new levels to the Lightspeed Restaurant POS; ShopKeep’s tools provided more focus on the smallest businesses while Upserve’s advanced tools strengthened the system’s high-volume tools.
+Lightspeed Restaurant has added a slew of advanced features over the past few years and has also made some of these features available in their baseline subscription.
+This all-in-one system became a super-system when it absorbed popular POS systems, Upserve and ShopKeep.
+ShopKeep’s tools provided more focus on the smallest businesses, while Upserve’s advanced tools strengthened the system’s high-volume tools.

 Lightspeed Restaurant didn’t earn a perfect score here, though, because many of the advanced features come with advanced prices.
-Many of the former Upserve’s analytics and inventory tools are only available in the higher-priced Pro and Enterprise packages, which run at least $399 per month.
+Many of the former Upserve’s analytics and inventory tools are only available in the higher-priced Essential and Premium packages, for which you must pay more than double the price of the Starter subscription.
 And there is one niche restaurant POS tool that Lightspeed is missing completely: built-in delivery driver management.
 But otherwise, this POS has all the bases covered.

 Lightspeed’s standout functions include excellent deep-level reporting and analytics, automated Advanced Inventory, and insightful online ordering and order management features.
 Expand the sections below for a deeper look at Lightspeed Restaurant’s advanced functions.

-Lightspeed recently added a feature that it calls Advanced Insights.
-This module is available on Pro and Enterprise accounts.
-Advanced Insights unlocks automated analytics like menu quadrant reports that show you which menu items are your highest performers, which should fall off your menu, and which menu items might just need a marketing boost to become stars.
+Lightspeed includes a feature that it calls Advanced Insights, currently available on all subscription levels.
+Advanced Insights unlocks automated analytics like menu quadrant reports that show you which menu items are your highest performers, which should fall off your menu, and which might just need a marketing boost to become stars.
 Advanced Insights also includes detailed staff performance reports that help you identify top performers or training opportunities.

 Advanced inventory is essentially the automated inventory module from Upserve, which Lightspeed acquired in 2021.
-This inventory tool has long been a strong, automated inventory tool, featuring purchase order and vendor management, alongside deep-level inventory insights that highlight price fluctuations and show where you can save on your cost of goods sold (COGS).
+This inventory tool has long been a strong, automated inventory tool, featuring purchase order and vendor management, alongside deep-level inventory insights that show real-time food costing, highlight price fluctuations, and show where you can save on your cost of goods sold (COGS).
+Advanced inventory is included in Essential and Premium subscriptions; Starter users can add it for a custom-quoted fee.

 Lightspeed offers two distinct options to support digital ordering and delivery management.
 The first module, Lightspeed Delivery, streamlines a restaurant’s relationship with third-party delivery platforms.
+In particular, it synchronizes orders from these platforms with your restaurant POS app.
 Meanwhile, Lightspeed handles online and mobile ordering via its Order Anywhere tool.
-Both modules are offered as add-ons to the restaurant POS, with pricing that is currently not publicly listed.
+Both modules are offered as add-ons to the restaurant POS, though pricing is currently not publicly listed.
 Though, previous versions of these two tools started at $39 per month.

 Lightspeed Delivery operates via third-party online ordering aggregator, Deliverect.
 This module directs orders from third-party delivery platforms into your POS order stream.
 With Lightspeed Delivery, you can also create a separate delivery menu with delivery-only pricing that you can manage from a central dashboard.
 Updating this menu will update your menus across any integrated third-party delivery platform that you partner with.